JustinHoyt/sdl_ios_guides/docs/Batch Sending RPCs/index.md

 ```

 ### Send Sequential Requests
-Requests sent sequentially are sent in the same order as they were added to the array.
+Requests sent sequentially are sent in a set order.
 Only when a response has been received for the previously sent request, is the next request sent.

 #### Objective-C
 ```objc